LGBTQ people in prison: Defining gender-affirming care

 Gender-affirming care can be understood as encompassing both medical (non-surgical), social, and surgical interventions.
-Under the World Professional Association of Transgender Health (WPATH) “Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People,” gender-affirming healthcare is broadly defined as “primary care, gynecologic and urologic care, reproductive options, voice and communication therapy, mental health services (e.g., assessment, counseling, psychotherapy), and hormonal and surgical treatments.”
-Gender-affirming healthcare is widely regarded as a "life-saving" practice" both by physicians and members of the transgender and nonbinary community.
+Under the World Professional Association of Transgender Health (WPATH) "Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People," gender-affirming healthcare is broadly defined as "primary care, gynecologic and urologic care, reproductive options, voice and communication therapy, mental health services (e.g., assessment, counseling, psychotherapy), and hormonal and surgical treatments."
+Gender-affirming healthcare is widely regarded as a “life-saving practice” both by physicians and members of the transgender and nonbinary community.
 Medical scholarship also recognizes that this "treatment is critical to maintain the health and safety of inmates, as without it, transgender prisoners may fall into deeper depression and have greater risk of life-threatening autocastration".

 Legal overview of federal court decisions on gender-affirming care

 Various courts have addressed the constitutionality of denying transgender people in prison gender-affirming care, including hormone therapy, mental healthcare, gender confirmation surgery, and grooming.
-Several U.S. Circuit Court of Appeals have held that the prison’s duty to treat serious illnesses includes the treatment of gender dysphoria.
+Several U.S. Circuit Court of Appeals have held that the prison's duty to treat serious illnesses includes the treatment of gender dysphoria.
 Other Circuits have held that prison bans on hormonal therapies constitute deliberate indifference in violation of the 8th Amendment.
 There is some disagreement among Circuits as to whether denial of gender confirmation surgery constitutes deliberate indifference.
 Some lower courts have affirmed that prohibitions on gender-affirming healthcare are also unconstitutional.

+These unconstitutional standings rely primarily on the subjective applications of the Eighth Amendment, particularly the application of “deliberate indifference.”
+The application of protections and protection of rights for transgender incarcerated individuals is commonly referred to with discussion from the Supreme Court in Farmer v.
+Brennan (1994).
+Courts have then continued to apply the framework established in this case as precedent to cases involving the medical needs of transgender prisoners and recognizing gender dysphoria as a medical condition which requires treatment.
+Later cases such as Fields v.
+Smith (2011) and Edmo v.
+Corizon, Inc. (2019) reaffirm that failure to provide medically necessary gender-affirming surgery and hormone therapy could constitute deliberate indifference.
+These cases as well as others form the modern legal foundation for transgender prisoners’ access to healthcare and physical safety in the United States prison system.

+The Eighth Amendment was added on December 15, 1791, and includes explicit text that prohibits the use of excessive fines or bails and “cruel and unusual” punishments.
+The ratification of this amendment was intended to protect incarcerated individuals and the fairness of criminal proceedings.
+The subjective nature of “cruel and unusual” punishments remains frequently analyzed by the Supreme Court and court circuits.